 But it takes more than just genetics to grow truly trophy-sized fish.
 That 22-acre lake we alluded to above?
 The first fish we ever stocked in it were forty muskie in November 2016.

 Our chief biologist Walt Foreman has been managing private ponds and lakes since 1987, which allows us to avoid mistakes that less-experienced companies routinely make, mistakes that will stunt the potential of your pond or lake.
-If you want the very best Georgia pond or lake that you can possibly have, you owe it to yourself to call Trophy Pond, the real management experts, today.
+If you want the very best Georgia pond or lake that you can possibly have, you owe it to yourself to call Trophy Pond, the real pond water management experts, today.
 You’ll be very, very glad you did.

 Need a quote for your Georgia Pond project?

 Tennessee, Kentucky, Georgia, Alabama, Arkansas, and Mississippi.